immediatus/immediatus.github.io/content/blog/2025-11-15/index.md

 ### 3. Cost Efficiency
 What's the total cost of ownership at 1M+ QPS scale?
-- Example: CockroachDB 7-10× cheaper than DynamoDB at scale
+- Example: CockroachDB 2-3× cheaper than DynamoDB at 1M+ QPS (post-Nov 2024 pricing)
 - Example: Kubernetes bin-packing achieves 60% more capacity than VMs

 ### 4. Team Expertise